jbrinkman/valkey-ai-tasks/README.md

 # Valkey MCP Task Management Server

 A task management system that implements the Model Context Protocol (MCP) for seamless integration with agentic AI tools.
-This system allows AI agents to create, manage, and track tasks within projects using Valkey as the persistence layer.
+This system allows AI agents to create, manage, and track tasks within plans using Valkey as the persistence layer.

 ## Features

-- Project management (create, read, update, delete)
+- Plan management (create, read, update, delete)
 - Task management (create, read, update, delete)
 - Task ordering and prioritization
 - Status tracking for tasks